Last update: October 27th, 2022 at 08:44 am

-5 Things to Do with Kids in Provence, France
+Top Things to Do in Aix en Provence with Kids

 After a few exciting and action-packed days in Paris, our family boarded a train to Avignon, rented a car, and spent three gorgeous days relaxing in Provence.
-In my typical style, I spent countless hours researching things to do in Provence with kids.
+In my typical style, I spent countless hours researching Aix en Provence for kids.
 Watch our 1 minute video to see what we discovered and enjoyed, or just read on.

 1. Pont du Gard Aqueduct